-Although the large ecosystem of mobile applications built for the general public using TfL data presents the most obvious practical application of the data, there are many others.
+Although the large ecosystem of mobile applications built for the general public using TfL data presents the most obvious practical application of the data, there are many other uses of the data.
 For instance, TfL's WebCAT tool provides information on London's public transport system that can help property developers to identify the best locations for retail facilities, offices, and housing.
 TfL data sets are also useful for academics researching issues of road safety or cycling.